 Parents are expected to be safer drivers and may trade in a sporty car for a minivan.
 This new practical driving attitude—and a car with a better safety rating—could reward you with lower auto insurance rates.

 Every auto insurance provider is different.

-Using their own specified criteria, each insurer will calculate car insurance rates based on preferred data and company claim history.
+Each insurer will calculate car insurance rates based on preferred data and company claim history using its own specified criteria.
 Again, car insurance rate calculations will vary by provider based on multiple risk factors, making it imperative to compare quotes before signing on the dotted line.

-Here’s another reason why it never pays to drive uninsured:
+Here’s another reason why it never pays for uninsured motorists:

 Even a small lapse in coverage can affect your car insurance rates.

 It may seem like a good idea to save money in the short-term by neglecting to renew your policy, but keep in mind—your next insurance provider will look at your coverage history when calculating your premium.

 You could be labeled a high-risk driver for letting coverage lapse, indicating that you drove uninsured.